run-ai/docs/docs/admin/runai-setup/maintenance/alert-monitoring.md

        You should see the Prometheus instance(s) listed along with their status.

 ## Enabling Alertmanager
-In each step copy the content to a file and apply it to the cluster using `kubectl apply -f`
+In each step, copy the contents of the code snippets to a new file and apply it to the cluster using `kubectl apply -f` command

 1. Create the Alertmanager CustomResource to enable Alertmanager: